estelle/flexbox/draft/01_flexbox.md

 # Flexbox

+The [CSS Flexible Box Module Level 1](http://www.w3.org/TR/css-flexbox-1/), or Flexbox for short, makes the once difficult task of laying out your page, widget, application or gallery almost simple.
+With Flexbox, layout is so simple you won't need a CSS framework.
+Widgets, carousels, responsive features -- whatever your designer dreams up -- will be a cinch to code.
+And, while flexbox layout libraries have already popped up, instead of adding bloat to your markup, read this book, and learn how, with a few lines of CSS, you can create almost any responsive feature your site requires.

 ### The problem addressed

 By design, flexbox is direction-agnostic.
 This is different from block or inline layouts, which are defined to be vertically-biased and horizontally-biased, respectively.
 The web was originally designed for the creation of pages on monitors.
 Vertically-biased layout is insufficient for modern applications that change orientation, grow, and shrink depending on the user agent and the direction of the viewport, and change writing modes depending on the language.

 Layout on the web has been a challenge for many.
-Challenging layout has long included vertical centering, to multi-column layout, to ensuring equal heights in a power grid of 2 to 5 side-by-side boxes, to fixing the buttons or "more" links in those boxes neatly aligned on the bottom of the box, with the buttons content neatly vertically centered, to ensuring boxes in a varied content gallery are all the same height, while they neatly line up with the boxes in subsequent rows, as shown in figure 1.
+Challenging layout has long included vertical centering, to multiple column layout, to ensuring equal heights in a power grid of 2 to 5 side-by-side boxes, to fixing the buttons or "more" links in those boxes neatly aligned on the bottom of the box, with the buttons content neatly vertically centered, to ensuring boxes in a varied content gallery are all the same height, while they neatly line up with the boxes in subsequent rows, as shown in figure 1.
 Flexbox makes all of these challenges fairly simple.

 ![Figure 1a.
 Power grid layout with Flexbox, with buttons aligned on the bottom](img/1/01_powergrid_store_or_homepage.png)[::LINK::](http://localhost/flexfiles/homepage.html)